Troubleshooting Session Manager

 AWS-UpdateSSMAgent

 as part of a maintenance window.
-For information about working with maintenance windows, see Working with maintenance windows (console) and Tutorial: Create and configure a maintenance window (AWS CLI).
+For information about working with maintenance windows, see Create and manage maintenance windows using the console and Tutorial: Create and configure a maintenance window using the AWS CLI.

 -